fabmob/standard-covoiturage/standard-covoiturage_specification.md

 The returned results may not reach the `maxDepartureDate` because of the limited forecasting horizon of the carpooling operator.

-The `webUrl` attribute in the response SHOULD link to a page giving an overview of the regular trips (e.g. a "driver" page) and allowing to continue the process of booking regular trips by the user (booking by deeplink).
+If the carpooling operator supports booking by deep link, the `webUrl` attribute in the response SHOULD link to a page giving an overview of the regular trips (e.g. a "driver" page) and allowing to continue the process of booking regular trips by the user.

 ### 3.2.
 Booking